xrdocs/8000/_tutorials/cisco-8000-software-upgrade-install-replace-golden-iso.md

 </pre>
 </div>

 Like any software upgrade, both IOS XR and Field Programmable Device (FPD) are upgraded.
-While FPD auto-upgrade is enabled by default on Cisco 8000, having it the configuration allows self-documentation:
+While FPD auto-upgrade is enabled by default on Cisco 8000, having it in the configuration allows self-documentation:

 <div class="highlighter-rouge">
 <pre class="highlight">